falloutxAY/rdf-fabric-ontology-converter/README.md

 ## Disclaimer

-This repository and its tooling were created as part of learning and experimenting with AI‑assisted software development.
+This repository was created as part of my personal learning and experimenting with AI‑assisted software development (Actually AI did 99.9% of the work).
 There may be mistakes or omissions, and the outputs may not be complete or correct for all ontologies.

 Please refer to the `LICENSE` file for the full terms governing use, distribution, and limitations.